Nelson Mandela 70th Birthday Tribute: Signing up first artists

+Sting

-Sting: Hollingsworth went to great lengths to get Sting to perform at the concert.
+Hollingsworth went to great lengths to get Sting to perform at the concert.
 The singer was associated with human rights issues, partly as a result of his song They Dance Alone about the Chilean dictator Augusto Pinochet, and was at the height of his popularity.
 Sting's manager Miles Copeland, however, refused even to put the proposition to the singer because he would be on a world tour at the time and the Wembley concert would not fit in.
 The final tour schedule showed Sting due to perform in Berlin the night before Wembley and elsewhere in Europe on the evening of the Wembley concert.

 Several weeks before Wembley, Hollingsworth went to Switzerland where Sting was playing and booked himself into the same hotel.
 He got reception to put him through to Sting (using the singer's actual name, Gordon Sumner), told Sting that his management had refused to let him talk to the singer, and asked to meet him.
 Sting told him to come round to his room.

 Hollingsworth told Sting that he would fly the singer and his band to London on a private plane after his Friday evening Berlin concert, drive him to Wembley in the morning where an identical set of equipment would be set up on stage for him.
 Sting would then do a sound check and open the show a few minutes after mid-day, the first act of the concert (after an opening speech and a set of South African show dancers).
 As soon as he had done his half-hour slot, he would be driven to the airport and put on the private plane taking him back to the continent.
 Sting agreed.

 Copeland was furious about the agreement and shocked that Sting would open the show rather than be one of the closing acts.
 But the event was being organised not as a live concert but as a television show and that, according to Hollingsworth, meant a top act at the beginning when "the largest audience tunes in to see how it's going to be".
 At least one big act was planned for each hour of the 11-hour day in a bid to keep the audience.